 Vegan Stuffed Jumbo Shells

 Vegan Stuffed Jumbo Shells are flavorful and satisfying.
-Stuffed with sauce, plant-based ‘sausage’ crumbled into small pieces and little florets of broccoli.
-A great Italian style comfort food for tonight's dinner!
+Stuffed with sauce, plant-based ‘sausage’ crumbled into small pieces and little broccoli florets.
+A great Italian-style comfort food for tonight’s dinner!

 Vegan Stuffed Jumbo Shells have been spooned onto a white serving plate with a fork on the side.